SanketPathak7/Portfolio/README.md

+# Sanket Pathak
+* University of Massachusetts, Amherst
+* I'm a data scientist with expertise in AI, machine learning and statistical analysis.
+Skilled in developing intelligent solutions across multiple domains
+* Currently I am a graduate with 3+ years of experience

+* University of Massachusetts, Amherst
+* Masters in Business Analytics

+* University of Stirling
+* Masters in Big Data

 # [Project 1: Human Activity Recognition](https://github.com/SanketPathak7/Human-Activity-Recognition)
 * Developed a Human activity Recognition model, done on data collected using Gyroscope and Accelerometer by using machine learning and deep learning techniques